-5.2 Square plate with a circular hole
+6.2 Square plate with a circular hole

 A square plate with a circular hole at the center is analysed.
 Because of symmetry, only a quarter of the plate is used.
 The quarter of the plate with a circular hole has the dimensions of 10 mm x 10 mm with a hole of a radius of 3 mm.
-The boundary and domain are discretised into 28 boundary elements and 48 cells, respectively, as shown in Figure 6.
+The boundary and domain are discretised into 28 boundary elements and 48 cells, respectively, as shown in Figure 9.
 The boundary conditions are as follows:

-$$u_y = 0$$

-along line ab.

-$u_x = 0$ along line de.
+- $u_y = 0$ along line ab. - $u_x = 0$ along line de.

-Figure 6.
-BE and FE mesh for the square plate with a circular hole (28 boundary elements and 48 cells).
+Figure 9 BE and FE mesh for the square plate with a circular hole (28 boundary elements and 48 cells).

 The material properties and the creep parameters are the same as those used in the square plate tests.
-The plate is subjected to a uniaxial variable constant tensile stress of 40 N/mm2 and 50 N/mm2 in the x-direction.
-The test is performed for 100 hours for the first applied stress of 40 N/mm^2 and for another 100 hours for the second applied stress of 50 N/mm2.
-The creep strains in the x-direction at BE node 39 are plotted against time and shown in Figure 7.
-The results agree well with the finite element solutions.
+The plate is subjected to a constant tensile stress of 10 N/mm2 in the x-direction for TEST7 and to a constant displacement of 0.005 mm in the x-direction for TEST8.
+Plane stress and primary creep law are used.
+The stresses in the x-direction at 1,000 hours are plotted along the root of the plate and shown in Figure 10 and Figure 11.
+The results agree well with the FE solutions,

-Figure 7.
-The BE solutions of the square plate with a circular hole under a uniaxial tensile stress.
+Figure 10 TEST7: creep stress of the square plate with a circular hole under a uniaxial stress load.